naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

   - project management
   - organizational theory
 ---
+*Reading Time: 8 minutes*

 Here's a contrarian opinion: since COVID started, we're doing project management all wrong.
 We're adapting to a new work-life balance that is governed by a *different* set of social dynamics.
 However, the project management strategies we employ for collaborative work resemble the same systems we had in place when we were all worked together in an office.

 Due to improved technology and the cultural shift in how we perceive remote work, modern development teams can benefit from adopting some practices of XP, a project management strategy that was initially dismissed when it came out over 20 years ago.

 ## First off, what is XP (Extreme Programming)?
+<a href="#history">_Skip to next Section_</a>

 Extreme Programming is a software development style that takes the ideas from the Agile Development process and drives them to their "logical extremes", which culminate in a set of 12 practices and philosophies.
 Adopting these practices \*should\* lead to a productive but sustainable pace of software development.
 I'll add a link to the 12 practices at the bottom of the article, but I find that this [comment on a web forum from 2004](https://web.archive.org/web/20120101190943/http://www.satyakomatineni.com/akc/display?url=DisplayNoteIMPURL&reportId=862&ownerUserId=satya) captures the ethos succinctly.

 ![A screenshot of the web comment](/media/ron-jeffries-xp-practices-circles.jpg "The 12 Principles of XP, according to the early internet.")

+<a name="history"></a>
 ### Where did XP come from?
+<a href="#arguments">_Skip to next Section_</a>

 Here's a 30 second crash course on the history of XP: